opendistro/for-elasticsearch-docs/docs/install/plugins.md

 Performance Analyzer requires certain configuration files to run.
 If you want to delete these files, run one of the scripts we provide based on your Linux distribution *before* performing the normal plugin removal process.

-1. Make the removal scripts executable
+1. Make the removal scripts executable:

    ```bash
    sudo chmod +x plugins/opendistro_performance_analyer/install/deb/postrm sudo sh plugins/opendistro_performance_analyer/install/rpm/postrm